-One of the most powerful features of Parcels is the ability to write custom Kernels (see e.g. this part of the Tutorial).
+One of the most powerful features of Parcels is the ability to write custom Kernels (see e.g. the Adding-a-custom-behaviour-kernel part of the Tutorial).
 These Kernels are little snippets of code that get executed by Parcels, giving the ability to add ‘behaviour’ to particles.

 However, there are some key limitations to the Kernels that everyone who wants to write their own should be aware of: